Primers • Model Acceleration

 - DeepSpeed, FasterTransformer, and xFormers

 - Batching and prefilling are inference-time optimization techniques that improve efficiency and throughput by better utilizing hardware and avoiding redundant computations.
-These are especially critical when serving large language models (LLMs) in real-time or at high concurrency.
+These are especially critical when serving LLMs in real-time or at high concurrency.

 Batching